7even/endless-ships/README.md

 This is a tool for generating a website with reference information about the [Endless Sky](https://endless-sky.github.io/) game.
 Currently the generated site only includes the ships data.

-The generator works by parsing the game's sources (specifically `data/*ships.txt` files) to get all ships' attributes so the information always stays up-to-date.
+The generator works by parsing the game's sources (specifically `data/*.txt` files) to get all game data so the information always stays up-to-date.

 ## Installation